 Employees may not realize how many alternative resources are in your community.
 Compile a handy list of in-network facilities that can perform many of the same services as hospitals, and keep it somewhere employees can refer to it.

 Seeing an in-network provider isn’t an alternative method of care, and yet many people don’t even realize they’re seeing a more expensive provider.
 Some may simply prefer to continue seeing a trusted provider, while others may not even be looking for providers in their network—or even know how to search.

 Encouraging employees to see in-network providers is the most cost-effective option for employees and employers.
 Employees enjoy the benefits and discounts providers negotiated to be part of the healthcare plan’s network.
 This could include bundled services: a convenient, single payment for all treatments related to a specific illness, condition or medical event (as opposed to fee-for-service).
 Employers save when their employees are smart consumers—and those savings get passed on to the employee.
 Everyone wins.

 To help employees stay in-network, place a link to your health insurance’s Find a Provider page on the staff Intranet or in another easily accessible location.

 Create a Workforce of Savvy Healthcare Consumers

-When it comes to educating your employees to become better healthcare consumers, it doesn’t have to be a big burden.
+Educating your employees on becoming better healthcare consumers doesn’t have to be a burden.
 By simply committing to talking about healthcare more regularly, the conversations will become second nature and create a shift in your workplace.